jasperngzh/Arduino_PCR_loop-/README.md

 # Arduino_PCR_loop-
 PCR Thermocycler
 This project demonstrates an Arduino-based PCR (Polymerase Chain Reaction) Thermocycler for DNA amplification.
 It uses a thermistor to measure temperature and a Peltier module (with fan control) to maintain the specific temperature ranges required for PCR cycles.
 The device is controlled through a sequence of steps: denaturation, annealing, and extension, which are essential for PCR-based experiments.
-The Arduino codes run based on easy to understand switch statements.
+The Arduino codes run based on easy to understand switch statement and another on generic switch blocks which may be eirsier to decode.

 🔧 Hardware Components
 Arduino Uno: Microcontroller to run the system.